ChrisP1118/magnetag-docs/getting-started/index.md

 You're ready to play some games!

-Choose the appropriate guide for your system:
+Choose the appropriate guide for your system.
+This will walk you through the basic steps involved in operating the game:
 * [Run Self-Service (Kiosk) Mode](run-kiosk-mode.md)
 * [Run Full-Service (FEC) Mode](run-fec-mode.md)